nebari-dev/nebari/docs/source/admin_guide/gpu.md

 ```

 The important section is `CUDA Version`.
 In general you should install
-a version of cudatoolkit that is less than or equal to the cuda
+a version of cudatoolkit that's less than or equal to the cuda
 version (but not too old).
 If you install `cudatoolkit-dev` and
 `cudatoolkit` make sure that they are the same version exactly
 including minor version.
 Also in the near future cuda should have